quarker1337/discordbot21/README.md

 Steps:
 1. Install dependencies with `pip install -r requirements.txt`
 2. Create a `config.ini` file with Discord API, OpenAI API and Google Search key details, using `example.ini` as reference.
-3. If you read upto here you probably figure out the rest i was to bored to finish right now ...
-4. Set up Weaviate database by following instructions on https://weaviate.io/developers/weaviate/current/installation/docker-compose.html.
+3. Set up Weaviate database by following instructions on https://weaviate.io/developers/weaviate/current/installation/docker-compose.html.
-5. Run the bot by executing the main.py file with Python.
+4. Run the bot by executing the main.py file with Python.
-6. Run the `!db createschema` Command once in a set Command Channel to setup the Weaviate Schema for the Bot.
+5. Run the `!db createschema` Command once in a set Command Channel to setup the Weaviate Schema for the Bot.
+6. Run the `!db sqlite createusersdb` Command once to setup the SQLite DB for Bot.
+7. You should be able to use the /info and /chat command now.

 ### Weaviate Setup
 In order to use the advanced features of this bot, you will need to install a Weaviate database.
 You can do this by following the instructions on this page: https://weaviate.io/developers/weaviate/current/installation/docker-compose.html